RF Superconductivity: Physics, Technology and Applications

 A number of reading assignments will be sent to the students approximately one month before the start of the course.
 It is recommended that students refamiliarize themselves, if needed, with the fundamentals of electromagnetism at the level of first half of "Classical Electrodynamics" by John David Jackson, Wiley Publishers; 3rd Edition (1998).

-(to be provided by the USPAS) "RF Superconductivity for Accelerators" by H. Padamsee, J. Knobloch, and T. Hays, Wiley & Sons Publishers 1998.
+(to be provided by the USPAS) "RF Superconductivity: Volume II: Science, Technology, and Applications" by Hasan Padamsee, Wiley & Sons Publishers, 2009.

-Additional suggested reference not provided: "Handbook of Accelerator Physics and Engineering" by A.W.
-Chao and M. Tigner, World Scientific Publishers (second printing) 2002.
+Suggested reference book not provided by USPAS: "Handbook of Accelerator Physics and Engineering" by A.W.
+Chao and M. Tigner, World Scientific Publishers (third printing) 2006.

-Students will be evaluated based on performance: mid-term exam (30%), final exam (30 %), and assignments and class participation (40 %).
+Students will be evaluated based on performance: final exam or project (40 %), and assignments and class participation (60 %).